Myra-Security-GmbH/terraform-provider-myrasec/website/docs/d/dns_records.md

 ### filter
 * `domain_name` (Required) The domain name to filter the DNS records.
 * `name` (Optional) The record name to filter for.
+* `match` (Optional) A regex to filter DNS records.
+The regex is applied on the name field.
+NOTE: If you specify a match/regex, the `name` filter has no effect!

 ## Attributes Reference
 * `records` A list of DNS records.